Moving to aged care

 Before moving to aged care, you will need an assessment by the Aged Care Assessment Team (ACAT).

+This assessment will identify the level of support needed and eligibility for permanent residential care.
 If you’ve previously had an assessment and health needs have changed, you can request a new assessment.

-The Government’s website, My Aged Care, includes a lot of useful information to help you understand your options and apply for the ACAT assessment
+The Government’s website, My Aged Care, includes a lot of useful information to help you understand your options and apply for the ACAT assessment.

 Next, choose the new home from the government-recognised list of aged care home providers.
 Arrange a tour, consider the room options you’d prefer, and check vacancies and waiting lists.